Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 The Third Antichrist, released by Black Mark in October 1999, is the third

 full-length album from Necrophobic and the first effort without David Parland.
-After going from the Satanic Death Metal of
+After going from the Satanic death metal of

-emphasis on melody.
+a greater emphasis on melody.

-"Rise of the Infernal" is an intro that possesses an apocalyptic feeling, which is exactly what
+"Rise of the Infernal" is an intro that possesses an apocalyptic feeling, which is exactly

-the band was going for.
+what the band was going for.
 This is achieved with an acoustic guitar and a bit of synth.
 One really gets the sense that something

-The opening guitar melody of "The Third of Arrivals" is in the same cold Black Metal style as the
+The opening guitar melody of "The Third of Arrivals" is in the same cold black metal style as the

 band utilized on Darkside, though any hopes that this will be in the same vein are